2011 North Indian Ocean cyclone season: Deep Depression BOB 02

 On June 16, the IMD upgraded a well marked low-pressure area (WML), located about 100 km east-southeast of Sagar Island, 150 km southeast of Kolkata and 150 km west-southwest of Khepupara (Bangladesh), to a depression, giving it the designation "BOB 02".
 On June 16, the depression intensified into a deep depression and crossed the West Bengal coast about 100 km east of Sagar Island.
 On the same day, at 1900 hrs UTC, the JTWC issued a Tropical Cyclone Formation Alert (TCFA).
 The system drifted further inland and the JTWC cancelled their TCFA the next day.
 The system weakened into a depression by June 18 and laid centered over Jharkhand.
 The depression gradually drifted westwards and moved onto northern Madhya Pradesh by June 21. and slowly dissipated into a well marked low-pressure area on June 23.

 Heavy rains across West Bengal triggered widespread flooding and landslides that killed at least six people.

-Land Depression 01
+Depression LAND 01

 On July 21 as the Madden–Julian oscillation entered its fifth phase, the Bay of Bengal became favourable for tropical cyclogenesis.
 As a result of this and an upper tropospheric cyclonic vortex, an area of low pressure developed on July 21, over the Gangetic West Bengal about 50 km to the southeast of Daltonganj.
 During the next day the IMD reported that the low-pressure area had intensified into a land depression, with peak 3-minute sustained windspeeds of 35 km/h.
 During that day, the depression moved towards the northwest under the influence of a monsoon trough before it weakened into a low-pressure area during July 23.
 Under the influence of the system, the Indian states of Madhya Pradesh, Rajasthan, Gujarat, Chhattisgarh and Vidarbha saw widespread heavy rainfall, however, no economic damage was reported.